-- Nature of the offense, - The date of the offense, the beginning date of the suspension, and the date on which the student may return,

-Any condition involving the suspension, such as a possible reduction of the suspension.
+- Nature of the offense, - The date of the offense, the beginning date of the suspension, and the date on which the student may return, - Any condition involving the suspension, such as a possible reduction of the suspension.

 Step 4 - The principal/designee shall report each suspension from school or the school bus in writing to the student's parent/guardian and to the Superintendent/designee.
-Any suspension notice to parent/guardian/student, shall be hand-delivered by the principal or an administrative staff member or shall be sent by first class mail if the principal or an administrative staff member documents a personal contact (not an attempt or recorded message) with the parent/guardian concerning the suspension and that the paperwork is being sent by mail.
+Any suspension notice to parent/guardian/student, shall be hand-delivered by the principal or an administrative staff member or shall be sent by first class mail if the principal or an administrative staff member or shall be sent by first class mail if the principal or an administrative staff member or shall be sent by mail.
 If contact cannot be made with the parent/guardian, then the notice may be sent by certified mail.
 This report shall be mailed and delivery initiated within 24 hours of the start of the suspension or on the next regular workday.
 Reasonable efforts shall be made to contact the parent/guardian prior to the start of the suspension.
 If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian.